ADM-160 MALD: DARPA MALD program

 The Miniature Air-Launched Decoy (MALD) program was begun in 1995 by DARPA in an effort to develop a small, low-cost decoy missile for use in the Suppression of Enemy Air Defenses (SEAD).
-Teledyne Ryan (acquired by Northrop Grumman in 1999) was granted a development contract for the ADM-160A in 1996, and the first test flight took place in 1999.
+In 1996, Teledyne Ryan, acquired by Northrop Grumman in 1999, was granted a development contract for the ADM-160A.
+In 1999, the first test flight took place.
 The evaluation program was finished by 2001.

-The US Air Force planned to acquire several thousand of ADM-160As, but in 2001 this was reduced to at most 150 for a System Development and Demonstration (SDD) program.
+The US Air Force planned to acquire several thousand of ADM-160As.
+In 2001, this was reduced to 150 at most, for a System Development and Demonstration (SDD) program.
 In January 2002, the USAF cancelled the program because the drone didn't have enough range and endurance to meet the service's requirements or to perform other missions.

-The ADM-160A carries a Signature Augmentation Subsystem (SAS) which is composed of various active radar enhancers which cover a range of frequencies.
+The ADM-160A carries a Signature Augmentation Subsystem (SAS) of various active radar enhancers which cover a range of frequencies.
 The SAS can therefore simulate any aircraft, from the B-52 Stratofortress to the F-117 Nighthawk.

 The missile has folded wings to allow more compact carriage.
-On launch the wings unfold and a TJ-50 turbojet propels the missile on a predetermined course which is composed of up to 100 different waypoints.
+On launch the wings unfold and a TJ-50 turbojet propels the missile on a predetermined course, which is composed of up to 100 different waypoints.
 An inertial navigation system with GPS support keeps the MALD on course.
 Although preprogrammed before the aircraft leaves the ground, the course can be modified by the pilot at any point up to launch.